pranigopu/appliedStatistics/expansion/estimatorsAndHypothesisTesting.md

 1. **Unbiasedness**<br>$\mu({T^n}_*\mathbb{P}^n) = \phi(\mathbb{P})$
 2. **Consistency**<br>$\displaystyle \lim_{n \rightarrow \infty} {T^n}_*\mathbb{P}^n([\phi(\mathbb{P}) - \epsilon, \phi(\mathbb{P}) + \epsilon]) = 1$, $\forall \epsilon > 0$

-In words, unbiasedness implies that the mean of the distribution of the estimator values equals to parameter to be estimated.
+In words, unbiasedness implies that the mean of the distribution of the estimator values equals to the parameter to be estimated.
 Consistency implies that as the number of samples rises, the distribution of estimator values converges to a small neighbourhood around the parameter to be estimated.

 ### Some noteworthy estimators